Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 **Featured Projects:**
 - **Sales Analysis Dashboard**: An interactive dashboard analyzing sales data to identify best selling and profitable car models .
 - **Enhancing customer service performance**: This project focuses on analyzing the customer service performance of PhoneNow by examining various metrics related to call handling, customer satisfaction, and agent performance.
+- **Customer Churn**: This project's objective is to uncover trends and provide actionable recommendations to improve customer retention, satisfaction, and loyalty for Chinooks' sustained growth.

 **Key Skills:**
 - Data Visualization (Python, Excel, Power BI)